-In an update on Friday, the UK firm confirmed that the production has been restarted from both Blythe and Elgood fields into the Saturn Banks Pipeline System, as planned, after the completion of shutdown works.
+In an update on Friday, the UK firm confirmed the production restart from both Blythe and Elgood fields into the Saturn Banks Pipeline System, after the completion of shutdown works.
 According to IOG, gas sales are expected to recommence on the same day, following the full repressurisation of the line.

 Rupert Newall, CEO of IOG, commented: “I am very pleased to confirm that Saturn Banks Phase 1 production has been safely restarted after successful completion of shutdown activities.
 This was one of our top priorities as the new leadership team and the real commitment shown across the team to meet this key objective bodes well for our continuing work to address recent operational challenges.”

 The company highlights that the final connection, dewatering and backgassing of the SBPS outer section to Southwark have all been completed, bringing it up to pressure ahead of the first gas.
 Moreover, additional modifications were also completed in parallel at Saturn Banks Reception Facilities onshore at the Bacton terminal to de-risk potential for future shutdowns.